 High-level entities

 High-level entities provide the foundation for exploring TON Blockchain, understanding and tracking operations.
-They are essential for identifying transactions and tracing data flow across the network.- Accounts — the primary entities representing participants on the blockchain.
+They are essential for identifying transactions and tracing data flow across the network.- Accounts — the primary entities representing actors on the blockchain.

 - Addresses — unique identifiers for accounts, showing balances and activity in Tonviewer.